ypark9/how.wtf/content/blog/2023-04-23-The-Imposter-Not-Imposter-Syndrome-in-Software-Developers.md

 If you are the imposter, I hope you will take this as a wake-up call.
 You may be able to fake it for a while, but eventually, you will be found out.
 If you want to be a software developer, you need to learn how to code.
 If you don't know how to code, you need to learn how to code.
 If you don't want to learn how to code, you need to find a different job.

 I am taking my job very seriously, and I expect you to do the same.
-If you want to be a REAL software developer, EARN IT, don't fake it.
+If you want to be a REAL software developer, you need to EARN IT, don't fake it.

 Cheers! 🍺